Henri-Elzéar Taschereau: Chief Justice of Canada

+Judicial Committee of the Privy Council

+Taschereau was appointed to the Judicial Committee of the Privy Council in 1904, and attended summer sittings five times in 1904, 1906, 1907, 1908, and 1910.

 Family

 Taschereau was the great, great grandson of Thomas-Jacques Taschereau, the patriarch of the family in Canada.
 He was first-cousin once-removed to the brothers Elzéar Alexandre Cardinal Taschereau and Supreme Court Justice Jean-Thomas Taschereau.
 Jean-Thomas's son Louis-Alexandre would serve as Premier of Quebec.
-His grandson Robert Taschereau would also serve as Chief Justice of Canada.
+Jean-Thomas's grandson Robert Taschereau would also serve as Chief Justice of Canada.

 Henri-Elzéar Taschereau married at Vaudreuil, Quebec May 27, 1857, to Marie Antoinette Harwood, daughter of the Hon.
 R. U. Harwood, Seigneur of Vaudreuil, and his wife, Marie Louise Josephte Chartier de Lotbiniere.
 The couple had seven children.
 She died at Ottawa, June 2, 1896.
-Her remains were interred in the parish church of Vaudreuil.

 Henri-Elzéar Taschereau married at Ottawa, March 22, 1897 his second wife Marie Louise Panet, daughter of Charles Panet, Clerk of Private Bills, House of Commons, Ottawa, and his wife, Euphemie Chateauvert.
 Marie Louise was born in Ottawa, February 29, 1868, and received her education at the Convent of the Sacred Heart (Grey Nuns) in Ottawa.
 The couple lived at 363 Theodore Street, Ottawa.
 The couple had two sons.
 Charles Elzear de Montarville Taschereau was born in Ottawa on October 5, 1898.
 Henri Edouard Panet Taschereau was born at Ottawa, August 9, 1902.